IN2-Moist/2Take1-Moist-Script/README.md

 - `Spawn Support Ped`
  (Can sometimes attack player but should attack enemy players/peds)

-> Ped + Selected Vehicle Options
+> `Ped + Selected Vehicle Options`

 - `Spawn as Escort & Task`
 (Spawns Ped in Selected Vehicle Behind Player & follows, will attack player sometimes if they fire weapons.
 Certain Vehicles have Multiple Peds)

 - `Spawn as Attacker & Task`
-(Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead Peds may attack each other if too many are spawned and they shoot in each other direction)
+(Spawns Ped in Selected Vehicle Behind Player & Attacks, will follow player until they are dead Ped's may attack each other if too many are spawned and they shoot in each other direction)

 ````
+--TODO: Update and adjust

 ##### Vehicle Options
 		`ToggleOFF Player Vehicle God Mode